woodrow7reese/woodrow7reese.github.io/README.md

               </li>
             </ol>

-          Alice also records her climbs on her phone and her session time
+          Alice also records her climbs on her phone along with her session time
           <br/>
-          Alice finds that her notes are confusing at times, and it is tedious to try to match her notes to her recordings, which are stored in her camera roll.
-          The redundance of searching through her notes and matching it with a video is discouraging her from documenting her progress.
+          The redundance of searching through her notes and matching it with the video in her camera roll is discouraging her from documenting her progress.
           She wants a way to do all of these things on her phone, and in one place.
-          Each documentation should be ordered by session.
+          A mobile app that allows you to journal your progress with the listed features above could fix this.
+We can organize the data by session.
+An obstacle would be to make the application engaging to the user so they will continue using it.

         </div>